saytat/Notebooks/2016-01-18-project-ideas.md

 Questions: There are a host of apps for mapping/exploring city space.
 What's going on for non urban spaces??
 Update: there are lots of services for Data Visualization, Information storage for environment, social sector data, stories.
 Check out http://www.vizzuality.com/

+Idea#1: Krochmalna Street.
+A guided tour.
+The app is a slick walking tour service with primarily audio.
+Some images and

 Examples:
 1. New York Public Library created an app for mapping on top of old printed maps digitized.
 Citizen cartography: http://buildinginspector.nypl.org/footprint
 2. Citizen ecology: A map of forestation/deforestation with stories: http://www.globalforestwatch.org/